-If the problem cannot be resolved informally, as described in Step 1 above, the student may file a college Grievance Form.
-Grievance Forms are available at OCCC

-Student Services counter and all other OCCC centers.
-These completed forms must be turned in to the Dean of Students' Office within seven (7) working days of meeting with an Advisor.
-Time lines commence at the time of the meeting with the Advisor.

-- 2. Within seven (7) working days of receipt of the formal written grievance form, the Dean of Students will contact all involved parties and attempt to clarify the complaint and assist the parties to reach a solution that is mutually acceptable to all parties.
+- If the problem cannot be resolved informally, as described in Step 1 above, the student may file a college Grievance Form.
+Grievance Forms are available at OCCC Student Services counter and all other OCCC centers.
+These completed forms must be turned in to the Vice President Student Affairs' Office within seven (7) working days of meeting with an Advisor.
+Time lines commence at the time of the meeting with the Advisor. - 2.
+Within seven (7) working days of receipt of the formal written grievance form, the Vice President Student Affairs will contact all involved parties and attempt to clarify the complaint and assist the parties to reach a solution that is mutually acceptable to all parties.
 The resolution will be provided in writing to the involved parties. - 3.
-The Dean of Students shall issue a written decision to all parties involved within 14 working days of receipt of the student's grievance.
+The Vice President Student Affairs shall issue a written decision to all parties involved within 14 working days of receipt of the student's grievance.